kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 **February, 2026:**
 Congratulations to De-An for receiving the Oxford Nanopore Technologies Bursary.

+**January, 2026:**
+Rongbin's new manuscript, in collaboration with Yang in Dr. Tseng's group, is accepted by Nature Metabolism.
+Cheers!

 **December, 2025:**
 Cheers for Zimo and Rongbin's new manuscript accepted to GPB, a milestone for our internship students (Zimo as an undergraduate student and the first author) and senior postdoc (Rongbin as Zimo's supervisor and corresponding author).